mozilla/addons-frontend/docs/fenix.md

 # Fenix

 It is sometimes useful to test AMO with a Fenix build pointing to -dev or -stage given the tight integration between these two components.
-In the sequel of this page, we describe how to construct a custom Fenix build.
+We describe how to construct a custom Fenix build below.

 The first step is to get a working Android development environment.
 The easiest way is to install [Android Studio](https://developer.android.com/studio).
 Follow the [Fenix build instructions](https://github.com/mozilla-mobile/fenix#build-instructions) to get the Fenix code and construct a debug build (which will download the dependencies and compile the code).